Ben and Maytee Fisch College of Pharmacy

 Step D: Complete PRIOR to Orientation

-- Registering for Classes (Not needed) - The College of Pharmacy Office of Student Affairs will register you for classes in late July.
+- No need to register for classes - The College of Pharmacy Office of Student Affairs will register you for classes in late July.
 Please do not enroll yourself in Pharm.D. courses.

 - Pharmacy Intern License Trainee status - The paperwork for the Pharmacy Intern License Trainee paperwork will be completed during orientation.
 You will not be able to submit paperwork ahead of time.
 You will need to bring a copy of your Social Security Card to orientation for this paperwork.
 Please note that in Texas, when you are licensed as a "pharmacy intern trainee" in the first year of pharmacy school, this ONLY covers you for college of pharmacy activities.
 This will NOT allow you to work in a pharmacy as an employee.
 A student is eligible to work as a pharmacy intern after semester two of the program.
 Until that license is in effect, if a student wants to work in a pharmacy during the first year of school, they will need to register as a pharmacy technician trainee or pharmacy technician.